CodepediaOrg/codepediaorg.github.io/_posts/2020/2020-06-07-first-intellij-plugin.md

 ```

 #### Get the file's path

-Last but not least, I want to have the file's path to fill the `sourceUrl` attribute of the codelet.
+Last but not least, I want to have the file's path to fill the `sourceUrl` attribute of the snippet.
 You can get it
 by accessing the `getUrl()` method of the same `VirtualFile`:

 ```java